-6. As needed, edit the scopes for your ruleset and click the Save icon:
+8. As needed, edit the scopes for your ruleset and then click Save icon:

-ApplicationXYZ2 Development 🔕 A: ApplicationXYZ2 C E: Development 1 ApplicationXYZ2 Development A: ApplicationXYZ2 E: Development 1

-After clicking the Edit icon, the scope field become editable:

-ApplicationXYZ2 Development \land A: ApplicationXYZ2 × () E: Development × Select Scope 0 v 80 ŝ
+ApplicationXYZ2 Deve lopment \land A: A pplicationXYZ2 E: Devel lopment / А fter clicking the Edit icor n, the scop pe field be ecome editab le: ApplicationXYZ2 Development 🙆 A: Applica ationXYZ2 × () E: Development Select Scope م م 80

 If you remove all the scopes from the ruleset, the labels for the scope appear in the rules.
-7. [Optional] To control how the PCE uses services in the rules, click the Settings button.
+9. [Optional] To control how the PCE uses services in the rules, click Settings.

-Settings
+ettings

 Allow traffic on all Services

 Allow the use of Services that include more than one port/protocol

 If no existing Service matches a port/protocol

+Use the port/protocol in a rule

 Create a new Service

+Automatically merge similar rules together when

+The Source and Destination are common

+The Destination and Services are common

+O The Source and Services are common

-You can choose to use all services or services that include more than one port/protocol. .
+You can choose to allow all services or services that include more than one port/protocol.

-When selecting to use services that include more than one port/protocol, the PCE doesn't require an exact match on the service.
-For example, you want to use service TCP 3306, but the PCE contains TCP/UDP 3306.
+When you select Allow the use of Services that include more than one port/protocol, the PCE doesn't require an exact match on the service.
+For example, you want to use service TCP 3306 but the PCE contains TCP/UDP 3306.
 Selecting this option enables the rule to use TCP/UDP 3306 as a matching service.
-When the PCE doesn't have a matching service, you can choose to use the port/protocol in the rule or create a new service.
+When the PCE doesn't have a matching service you can choose to use the port/protocol in the rule or create a new service.
 By default, the PCE creates the rules by using the port/protocol.

-8. As needed, edit the proposed rules, and save your changes by clicking the Save icons at the end of the rows.
+10 As needed, edit the proposed rules and save your changes by clicking the Save icons atthe end of the rows.